 Special events for teachers and students are listed below.

-Investigate this year’s NAIDOC week theme of service with a Video Conference (VC) workshop focussing on the fascinating, but little known story of Aya-I-Ga, also known as Neighbour.
+Students will investigate and acknowledge the significant contributions of Aboriginal and Torres Strait Islander people locally and globally with this workshop focussing on the fascinating, but little known story of Aya-I-Ga, also known as Neighbour.

 Neighbour was the first Indigenous Australian to receive the Albert Medal for gallantry.

 This program allows participants to interact with the National Library of Australia’s presenters, original objects and photographs and is suitable for students in Years 7-10.